timesler/facenet-pytorch/README.md

     # or use a docker container (see https://github.com/timesler/docker-jupyter-dl-gpu):
     docker run -it --rm timesler/jupyter-dl-gpu pip install facenet-pytorch && ipython
     ```
-1. In python, import package and create models:
+1. In python, import facenet-pytorch and instantiate models:
     ```python
     from facenet_pytorch import MTCNN, InceptionResnetV1